-Basically, the tool is going to go through all possible combinations and evaluate each of the statements with the assumed truthfulness, to see if it leads to a contradiction.
+First of all, to summarize how this works, the tool is going to go through all possible combinations and evaluate each of the statements with the assumed truthfulness, to see if it leads to a contradiction.

-So, for the If TRUE condition - you write the logic that would follow if the statement is assumed to be true.
+For the If TRUE condition - you write the logic that would follow if the statement is assumed to be true.

 You might ask, aren't the FALSE conditions just the negation of the TRUE conditions?
 Yes.
 But sometimes, the negation is a logical paradox - you can write false